Social conservatism in Canada: Political impact

 In modern Canadian politics, social conservatives often felt that they were being sidelined by officials in the Progressive Conservative Party of Canada.
 Many of them felt shunned by a party that was largely led and run by Red Tories for the last half of the twentieth century.
 Many eventually made their political home with the Reform Party of Canada and its forerunner the Social Credit Party of Canada.
 Despite Reform leader Preston Manning's attempts to broaden the support of the Reform movement through populism, the party was dominated by social conservatives.
 Manning's reluctance to allow his party to wholly embrace socially conservative values contributed to his deposition as leader of the new Canadian Alliance in favour of Stockwell Day.
+Certain issues remain frozen among conservative circles in Canada, such as the attempted legislation to restrict abortion in 1990 under the Brian Mulroney government that made its way to Senate, but did not pass.

 The social conservative movement remained very influential in the Canadian Alliance even after Day's defeat at the hands of Stephen Harper in 2002.

-In the Conservative Party of Canada that emerged from a coalition of Canadian Alliance members and Progressive Conservatives, social conservatives are still a force to be taken into account, but many Conservative Party supporters have been disappointed with what they regard as the minimal influence of social conservatism in the Stephen Harper government.
-In part this minimal influence can be explained by the fact of a minority government, but some would blame it also on Harper's own lack of enthusiasm for the changes social conservatives would advocate.
+In the Conservative Party of Canada that emerged from a coalition of Canadian Alliance members and Progressive Conservatives, social conservatives are still a force to be taken into account.
+However, many Conservative Party supporters have been disappointed with what they regard as the minimal influence of social conservatism in the Stephen Harper government.
+In part, this minimal influence can be explained by the fact of a minority government; however, some would blame it also on Harper's own lack of enthusiasm for the changes social conservatives would advocate.

-Since the 2010s, an increasing number of prominent social conservative party mps have been removed as conservative mps such as Brad Trost in 2019, and Derek Sloan in 2021.
-These two were candidates for 2017 Conservative Party of Canada leadership election and 2020 Conservative Party of Canada leadership election.
+Since the 2010s, an increasing number of prominent social conservative party MPs have been removed as MPs such as Brad Trost in 2019, and Derek Sloan in 2021.

-There is a large relationship between fiscal liberalism and social conservatism among Canadian ethnic communities.
+There is a large relationship between social conservatism among Canadian ethnic communities.
 These communities have for the last twenty years voted conservative-leaning.

 The Christian Heritage Party of Canada is also socially conservative, as are its provincial wings like the Christian Heritage Party of British Columbia.
 The People's Party of Canada has also been described as socially conservative.
 There are other socially conservative provincial parties such as, formerly, the Family Coalition Party of Ontario and the Alberta Social Credit Party.

 Geography

 Social conservatism is strongest in Alberta, long Canada's most conservative province, where the Social Credit movement preached evangelical values and came to power in the 1930s.
 It is a factor as well in parts of British Columbia outside of the Lower Mainland and Vancouver Island.
-Social conservatives are strongest in rural settings, especially in Western Canada, however, social conservatism is not limited geographically to any one area or to any one political party.
+Social conservatives are strongest in rural settings, especially in Western Canada; however, social conservatism is not limited geographically to any one area or to any one political party.

+Organizations

+There are a number of small organizations in Canada still active that espouse social conservatism or collaborate with the broader social conservative movement.